Build Thread Cj8 build from parts

 Actually thought about doing this Jeep stuff full time but not sure if I would stay in the black after expenses, would need to rent a shop.
 I'm working out of my garage/driveway or under the shade tree in the back yard and have no room to build a shop at my house.

 Little more work done on the Jeep today, ground down the welds on the tube fenders, installed brake lines from the prop valve up to the master cylinder, ordered a new power steering box, and took the windshield to the glass shop for new glass install.
-Also screwed down the trans tunnel cover and figured out what I am going to do with the front bumper.
+Also screwed down the Transmission tunnel cover and figured out what I am going to do with the front bumper.
 Making front bumper out of 2x4 rectangular tubing 42" in length, angle cut on ends to match rear bumper, a pair of shackle points, and a receiver hitch.
 Going to work on inner fenderwells later.

 Night is still young, going to pull out the Painless Wiring harness to fiddle with tonight before I get hard into it tomorrow.
 Maybe I'll cut up the blank dash tomorrow too.